CatMuse/HiNote/README.md

 [简体中文](./README-ZH.md) | English

 This AI-programmed Obsidian plugin can automatically extract highlighted text from notes, allowing users to add comments, generate AI comments, and engage in dialogue with the highlighted text.
-Users can highlight text in various formats, export it as knowledge card images, and enjoy additional extended features in the main view.
+Users can highlight text in various formats, export it as knowledge card images or create new notes, while enjoying additional extended features in the main view.

 >  I have no development experience.
 This plugin was completed by me and an AI together.
 Please use it with caution as it is in the Beta version.